FarmData2/FarmData2/components/README.md

 - All testable elements in the component must have a `data-cy` attribute.

 ### Script

+- imports appear after `<script>` and before the component comment.

 - elements of the script should be in the order: